motech/modules/docs/source/hub.rst

 Subscribing/Unsubscribing process
 ---------------------------------

-To make a subscription the subscriber first have to send subscription request to the hub.
+To make a subscription the subscriber first has to send subscription request to the hub.
 Input parameters are validated by ``HubValidator`` and if validation passes without error then the Hub responds to the subscriber with an HTTP status ``202 Accepted``.
-This is only for acknowledge subscriber that his subscription request reached the Hub.
+This is done to acknowledge subscriber that his subscription request has reached the Hub.
 After that the Hub starts intent verification in order to prevent an attacker from creating unwanted subscriptions or unsubscribing from desired ones.

 The subscriber must confirm that he want to make pending subscription.
-The hub sends to the subscriber HTTP ``GET`` request with ``hub.challenge`` parameter in it.
+The hub sends HTTP ``GET`` request with ``hub.challenge`` parameter in it to the subscriber.
 The subscriber must respond with an HTTP success (2xx) code with a response body equal to the ``hub.challenge`` parameter.
-The subscriptions is made if described process will pass without any failures.
+The subscription is made if described process will pass without any failures.

 Validation and intent verification also apply for unsubscribing.

-From moment at which the subscription is made the subscriber will be notified about changes in subscribed resource on his ``hub.callback`` URL, defined when subscription request was send.
+After the subscription is made the subscriber will be notified about changes to the resource on his ``hub.callback`` URL, defined when subscription request was sent.
 Notifications will be turned off after successful unsubscribe request or when hub.lease_seconds pass.

 Please look at the end of this section to find description of all fields used in subscribing/unsubscribing requests.